nicolodijunior/aboutme/README.md

 #### Django admin
     Djang admin made it a lot easier to edit, create or delete any new post.
 Using this functionality, admin can add new things without coding one line.

+#### Javascript
+    Javascript was used to make the blog functions.
+Like button and comments are updated using javascript, allowing just the part of the page of interest, to be uploaded.
+#### Python
+    All the backend is made with python using Django.
+Django allows a very friendly way to send informations to the frontend and to work with them.
+Most of the functionality was made using Django, except the assyncronus parts, where javascript was used.

 #### Distinctiveness and Complexity

     This project is different of all course´s projects.
 This application uses the advantages of Django admin to help a developer to publish it´s codes in a different way.
 Mixing a blog, with a portfolio´s website and a social network, it is possible to show the codes, videos an informations about the applciation but also to cnnect with user and collect feedback.